Who is Roger Williams University?

 How do I get from the airport to the hotel?

-With so many ride-sharing apps such as Lyft or Uber it is easier than every to get to places.
+With so many ride-sharing apps such as Lyft or Uber it is easier than ever to get to places.
+Any ride-sharing app should be able to take you from airport to your hotel.
 If you want to take public transportation instead from the airport (T.F.
-Green) please hop on bus #20 ($2.00).
-The bus will drop you in Kennedy Plaza where you might only be a short walk away from your hotel.
+Green) you can hop on bus #20 ($2.00).
+The bus will drop you in Kennedy Plaza where you might only be a short walk away from your hotel (provided your hotel is in Downtown Providence).

 How do I get from the hotel to RWU for classes?